doug-harriman/Laser-Shield/README.md

 # Future Improvements
 * Redesign rear shield to mount fan for air assist for cutting.
+  * Have a small fan on hand from [Amazon](https://www.amazon.com/gp/product/B0755BY9RH/).
 * Reduce length of shield mount.
 Interferes with top of Z-axis mount when in extreme +Z position.

 # Links